KaduSantanaDev/KaduSantanaDev/README.md

 # Welcome to my profile!

-Hi! my name is Kadu Santana, i'm a student and i'm studyn web development
+Hi! my name is Kadu Santana, i'm a student and i'm studying web development

 # GOALS